 All about the French phrase "Bordel de merde"

-Are included a detailed explanation of what it is and how you can use it in a casual conversation with an audio example.
-But, we also sprinkled useful stuff like slow pronunciation audio, dialogue example and more!
+Get ready to learn all the things you need to know about the funny French phrase "Bordel de merde !".
+It includes a full definition of what it is and how you can use it in a conversation with an audio example.
+Not to mention the cool stuff we added like dialogue example, slow pronunciation audio and more!

 French to English